Costs and timelines

 The main cost items

 The cost of a separation in Milan in 2026 is the sum of several distinct items.
 Court fees, the so-called contributo unificato, are modest for separation and divorce proceedings, currently set at €98 for the introductory phase of consensual or judicial separation, plus a flat €27 for service of process.
-Notary or registrar fees, where applicable, range from a few hundred euro to roughly €1,500 depending on the complexity of the supporting documentation.
+Notary or registrar fees, where applicable, vary depending on the complexity of the supporting documentation.

 The principal cost item is, in almost every case, legal fees.
-For a simple consensual separation in Milan, in which the spouses have already agreed on the substance and the lawyers are involved primarily to draft the petition, attend the hearing and follow the homologation, fees typically range between €1,500 and €3,500 per party, depending on the seniority of the lawyer and the level of work required to translate the parties’ agreement into a robust legal text.
+For a simple consensual separation in Milan, in which the spouses have already agreed on the substance and the lawyers are involved primarily to draft the petition, attend the hearing and follow the homologation, fees depend on the seniority of the lawyer and the level of work required to translate the parties’ agreement into a robust legal text.
+This is not a figure that can be quoted in advance without seeing the case: for that reason the firm issues a written quote before accepting instructions.
 Where the two spouses are represented by a single lawyer, jointly chosen, the overall outlay is lower but the lawyer’s role is necessarily limited to a notarial one.

 An assisted-negotiation procedure tends to fall within the same range, with the cost concentrated in the drafting and negotiation phase.
 A judicial separation is a different cost category altogether.
-The Court of Cassation in judgment no. 1234 of 14 January 2026 has reiterated that fees in family proceedings should be assessed by reference to the complexity, value and duration of the case, and in practice a contested separation in Milan ranges between €6,000 and €15,000 per party for the first-instance phase alone, with significant upward variations where business valuations, international elements or appeals come into play.
+The Court of Cassation in judgment no. 1234 of 14 January 2026 has reiterated that fees in family proceedings should be assessed by reference to the complexity, value and duration of the case, and in practice a contested separation costs considerably more than a consensual one, with the gap widening where business valuations, international elements or appeals come into play: these are precisely the factors that lengthen proceedings and multiply the filings.
 Recovery of legal costs from the other spouse is possible, under Article 96 of the Italian Code of Civil Procedure, but in family matters the courts apply the rule conservatively and typically order each party to bear their own costs unless there is clear bad faith.

 How to navigate the choice